yosefk/checkedthreads/README.md

 Details:

-* **Guaranteed bug detection**.
-Concurrent imperative programs have a bad reputation because of hard-to-chase bugs.
-For checkedthreads, easy debugging is a top priority: the API is designed to make it possible to automatically find **all** concurrency bugs that could ever manifest on given data, and a Valgrind-based checker is provided that does so.
+* **Guaranteed bug detection** is a rare promise in the world of parallel imperative programs, which have a bad reputation because of hard-to-chase bugs.
+The API is designed with the goal of making it possible to find **all** parallelism bugs that could manifest on given inputs, and tools are provided for doing so.
 * **Integration with other frameworks**.
 If your code already uses TBB or OpenMP, you can have checkedthreads rely on TBB or OpenMP to run the tasks you create with the checkedthreads API.
   This way, you can use checkedthreads alongside another framework without the two fighting over